I'm Your Man (Wham! song): Lisa Moorish version

-In 1995, Lisa Moorish covered "I'm Your Man" for her album I've Gotta Have It All, the background vocals were sung by George Michael.
-Just like "Mr Friday Night", the cover was also a moderate success on the UK charts.
+In 1995, English singer-songwriter Lisa Moorish covered "I'm Your Man" for her debut album, I've Gotta Have It All (1996), with Michael providing background vocals.
+Just like "Mr. Friday Night", the cover was also a moderate success on the UK charts.
+According to the story of this recording, Moorish was in a UK studio working on the track with the producer, Jon Douglas.
+On the same day Michael was in the building, walking down the hall and heard Moorish singing the song.
+He loved her interpretation and asked to sing backup on the track.